Welcome to Court Bank Farm

 On moving to Court Bank Farm, Andy decided to delve into the history of the local area and the farm, taking particular interest in the ancient woodlands, the Nun’s Well, the Kings Hunting Lodge and the Priory.
 He discovered that there is significant evidence that a moated Priory or Abbey was situated on the farm.

 The Nun’s well was used in the medieval period to draw water for the Abbey.
-Over time a tree grew over the well and it became hidden from view.
-This has recently been uncovered and excavated to reveal the true beauty of the well.

 The ancient woodland of Court Bank Covert is home to a large range of flora and fauna including a herd of wild Red Deer which can often be viewed on the farm.
 It is in three distinct sections that have been named Bridge Copse, Badger Wood, and the Kings Spinney.
 The woodland ride passes through this beautiful part of the farm.